kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 * *Problem*: while the data are written atomically, the contents get changed
 * *Detection*: checksum mismatch on read
-* 'Repair*: use another copy or rebuild from multiple blocks using some encoding scheme
+* *Repair*: use another copy or rebuild from multiple blocks using some encoding scheme

 **Data get silently written to another offset (3)**

 This would be another serious problem as the filesystem has no information when it happens.
 For that reason the measures have to be done ahead of time.
-This problem is also commonly called 'ghost write'.
+This problem is also commonly called *ghost write*.

 The metadata blocks have the checksum embedded in the blocks, so a correct atomic write would not corrupt the checksum.
 It's likely that after reading such block the data inside would not be consistent with the rest.
 To rule that out there's embedded block number in the metadata block.
 It's the logical block number because this is what the logical structure expects and verifies.

 The following is based on information publicly available, user feedback, community discussions or bug report analyses.
 It's not complete and further